bowmnath/cis-351-f22/activities/week-14-pipeline.md

    (For this question and the next one, assume the time to hand the present from one person to the next can be ignored.)
+   It will likely be very helpful to draw a diagram like the ones used in lecture to help figure out the time.

 4. If instead it takes 10 seconds to cut, 30 seconds to wrap, and 5 seconds to tape,